Blockstream/gdk/docs/source/gdk-json.rst

     that the user must upload to the server before transacting.
 :type: For multisig subaccounts, one of ``"2of2"``, ``"2of3"`` or ``"2of2_no_recovery"``.
     For singlesig subaccounts, one of ``"p2pkh"``, ``"p2wpkh"`` or ``"p2sh-p2wpkh"``.
+:has_txs: Return wheter this subaccount contains at least one transaction, present only in singlesig

 .. _subaccount-update: